 In January 2010 Cortese was subject to interest from Italian giants AC Milan.
 The Rossoneri wanted Cortese to join the club's board, but the Southampton chairman pledged his future to the south coast club, saying "Southampton is my baby I'm not going to abandon it".
 That month also saw Cortese secure the transfers of Jose Fonte, Dan Seaborne, Jon Otsemobor, Lee Barnard and Jason Puncheon.
 The club also pulled out of a deal to sign Elliot Ward from Coventry at the last moment.

 Cortese conducted another extended interview with Radio Solent in March 2010.
-He answered a number of different questions from fans, reiterating his intentions to remain at the club for the long term.
+He answered a number of different questions from fans, reiterating his intention to remain at the club for the long term.
 Cortese said he would consider bringing in a sporting director in the future, but didn't require one at the moment.
 He talked about the club's transfer policy, explaining that a number of different people are involved in the recruitment of players, including the manager, the scouts and the chairman himself.
 Cortese told the BBC that it's a myth that only managers handle transfers, stating he has final say over any deal because he's the one signing the cheques.

 In same interview Cortese announced plans to completely restructure the academy, which had been neglected somewhat since the very successful class of 2005.
 In April 2010 Les Reed was appointed as head of the club's new football development and support centre.
 Reed's job was to oversee the academy and scouting.
 Martin Hunter was hired in July 2010 as the clubs new under 21 coach.
-The U21's replaced the old reserve team.
+The U21s replaced the old reserve team.

 The summer of 2010 was a relatively quiet one when it came to transfers at St Marys.
 Only full backs Ryan Dickson, Danny Butterfield and Frazer Richardson arrived, while a host of unwanted players were released.
 The club was involved in a tour of Switzerland in July that was organised by Cortese and Liebherr.
-Pre season turned into a bit of a farce, as a number of players suffered injury as a result of poor preparation.
+Pre season turned into a bit of a farce, with a number of players suffering injury as a result of poor preparation.
 Saints were unconvincing in most of their warm up matches and even struggled to a draw at Sutton.
 The bad form continued into the first game of the season when Southampton lost 1-0 at home to Plymouth.
 Things got even worse days later on August 10th, when club owner Marcus Liebherr tragically and suddenly passed away.
 Cortese admitted he struggled for motivation immediately after Liebherr's death.
-He later explained in a BBC interview that the Liebherr family remained committed to club and would continue to invest, despite many newspaper reports to the contrary.
+He later explained in a BBC interview that the Liebherr family remained committed to the club and would continue to invest, despite many newspaper reports to the contrary.

 Cortese's popularity grew as the season went on, as fans realised he was correct to make the managerial change earlier in the campaign.
-In a BBC interview in late 2010 he promised stars like Adam Lallana and Alex Chamberlain wouldn't be sold in January.
+In a BBC interview in late 2010 he promised that stars like Adam Lallana and Alex Chamberlain wouldn't be sold in January.
 He also spoke of the promising youth academy, and explained how he believed the club now had one of the best U18 teams in the country.
 In January Cortese agreed new long term deals for Lallana and manager Nigel Adkins.
 He also sanctioned the transfers of Richard Chaplow, Guly and Jonathan Forte.
 On February 5th 2011 Saints fans sang Cortese's name in the stands at Peterborough for the first time.
 They continued to do so until the club won promotion to the Championship in May 2011.

 In July 2011 Cortese fined Alex Chamberlain for giving interviews to two national newspapers stating his desire to leave the club.
 The Saints Chairman had broken off negotiations with Arsenal back in January 2011 when Gunners manager Arsene Wenger spoke publicly about his interest in the youngster.
 Cortese had also reportedly wanted £10,000,000 up front as well as a substantial sell on clause and a loan back until the end of the season.
 A deal was eventually agreed for Chamberlain to move to Ashburton Grove for £12,000,000 up front, plus add ons.
-Cortese also sanctioned transfers for Jack Cork, Steve De Ridder and Danny Fox, and handed new contracts to Rickie Lambert, Lee Barnard, Morgan Schneiderlin, Kelvin Davis, Dan Harding, Dean Hammond, David Connolly, Radhi Jaidi and Aaron Martin.
+Cortese also sanctioned the transfers of Jack Cork, Steve De Ridder and Danny Fox, and handed new contracts to Rickie Lambert, Lee Barnard, Morgan Schneiderlin, Kelvin Davis, Dan Harding, Dean Hammond, David Connolly, Radhi Jaidi and Aaron Martin.